libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 Take a look at the diagrams on this page.
 Notice how each entity has lines and arrows that connect it to other entities.
-These represent _relationships_.
+These lines and arrows represent _relationships_.

 Understanding how entities relate is fundamental to understanding how to the manufacturing process works as a complete system.
-Nothing in a manufacturing operation happens in a vacuum, and the ISA-95 describe these connections with a precise vocabulary of relation.
+Nothing in a manufacturing operation happens in a vacuum, and ISA-95 describes these connections with a precise vocabulary of relation.

 Some important relations include:
 - **Defined by**.
 As a member may be defined by a class.